 Within a year the gaps will have filled in and you will have a hedge four or five tall.

-This page is intended as a guide for anyone thinking about creating a formal hedge.
-The best advice though is local advice from nurseries and neighbors.
+If you are thinking about creating a formal hedge, the best advice is local advice from nurseries and neighbors.

 Some plants that will make fine hedges in some areas will suffer serious pest problems in other areas.
 Climate is everything...